dmrub/docker-shellinabox/README.md

  - **SIAB_SSL** Whether to enable ssl and create certificates on request.
 Defaults to true.
  - **SIAB_SERVICE** Service strings to use for shellinabox, separated by whitespace.
 Defaults to local logins */:LOGIN*.
  - **SIAB_PKGS** Packages to be installed before shellinabox starts.
 Defaults to none.
- - **SIAB_SCRIPT** Script to download and run before shellinabox start.
+ - **SIAB_SCRIPT** File name or URI to download and run before shellinabox start.
 SSL verification is disabled.
 Defaults to none.
+ - **SIAB_RUN** Commands to run with '/bin/sh -c'.
+Defaults to empty string.

 ## References